-As regards our people, Moncler has identified, in particular, the reliance on key figures and the difficulty to retain and develop talent among the main risks in the human resource management area.
-A performance evaluation system has been implemented to tackle these risks.
-It covers the Group's entire workforce (excluding workers) and takes into account both soft and hard skills.
-The system is designed to leverage and develop individual skills in the medium and long term, chart out succession plans, and nurture the best talent.
-See also page 61.
-The Group has also developed an incentive plan specifically aimed at managers and key personnel to facilitate retention.
-See also page 59.
-Finally, with the aim of creating a more attractive work environment, Moncler has implemented a welfare plan for its employees in corporate offices in Italy and specific initiatives aimed at promoting the wellbeing of employees at the production site in Romania.
-See also page 60.
+As regards our people, the main risks associated with human resources management include, in particular, the reliance on key figures and the difficulty to retain and develop talent.
+In this regard, the Company implemented a performance evaluation system that covers the entire workforce (excluding workers) and takes into account both soft and hard (technical) skills.
+The system is designed to leverage and develop individual skills in the medium and long term, define succession plans, and nurture the best talent.
+See also page 82.
+The Group also developed an incentive plan specifically for managers and key personnel to facilitate retention.
+See also page 81.
+Lastly, with the aim of creating a more attractive work environment, Moncler implemented a welfare plan for its employees at corporate offices in Italy, as well as specific employee wellbeing initiatives at the production site in Romania.
+See also page 82.

-The risk of human rights violations against the employees of Group companies is considered solely at a theoretical level, by virtue of the protections provided for both by law and/or collective labour agreements and by the working standards set out in Moncler's Code of Ethics and by the oversight activities carried out by the corporate offices.
-Moncler has adopted a Groupwide Personnel Search and Recruitment Policy to assure that it has a robust process for selecting and recruiting personnel while guaranteeing equal opportunities.
-The Group also provides its people with a whistleblowing system to enable anyone to report violations.
+The risk of human rights violations against the employees of Group companies is considered solely at a theoretical level, owing to the level of protection ensured by various laws and/ or collective labour agreements, the working standards set out in Moncler's Code of Ethics, and the oversight activities in place at corporate offices.
+Furthermore, Moncler has adopted a Group-wide Personnel Search and Recruitment Policy to ensure a robust personnel selection and recruitment process while guaranteeing equal opportunities.
+The Group also provides its people with a whistleblowing system enabling anyone to report violations.
 To date, no human rights violations have been reported.
-See also page 29.
+See also page 45.

-Moncler's business model provides that only part of the manufacturing activities for its products is carried out in-house, at our production site in Romania, and that the remaining activities are contracted out mainly to façon manufacturers and finished product suppliers in Italy and abroad.
+As per Moncler's business model, only part of the Company's product manufacturing is carried out in-house, at the production site in Romania, while the remaining activities are contracted out mainly to façon manufacturers and finished product suppliers in Italy and abroad.

-The Group purchases raw materials from a large number of suppliers around the world and relies on the services provided by companies not belonging to the Group.
-The great variety of our partners and the geographical scope in which Moncler operates have led the Group to make huge investments in the prevention and monitoring of the risk of possible human rights violations along the supply chain, with a particular focus on façon manufacturers, specialised workshops, and the most important logistics operators.
+The Group purchases raw materials from a large number of suppliers worldwide, and relies on the services provided by companies that do not belong to the Group.
+The variety of partners and the geographical scope in which Moncler operates have led the Group to make huge investments in the prevention and monitoring of risks associated with possible human rights violations along the supply chain, with a particular focus on façon manufacturers, specialised workshops, and the main logistics operators.

-Moncler conducts regular audits, also through certified specialised firms, on compliance by the supply chain with applicable laws and the principles set out in the Code of Ethics and the Supplier Code of Conduct.
-More specifically, these set out binding standards of conduct to be held by suppliers and provide that any violation will result in the termination of collaboration.
-The Group is also committed to raising awareness, through training, among its partners on the importance of the principles of responsible sourcing.
-See also page 78.
+Moncler conducts regular audits, also through certified specialised firms, to verify the supply chain's compliance with applicable laws and with the principles of the Code of Ethics and the Supplier Code of Conduct, which set out binding standards of conduct for suppliers, under penalty of termination of the collaboration in case of violation.
+Moreover, the Group is committed to raising awareness of responsible sourcing principles among its partners through specific training activities.
+See also page 106.

-Moncler pays particular attention to environmental aspects in the conduct of its business, although its most significant environmental impacts are indirect.
-Therefore, the Group has set out rules, processes and control activities to prevent and manage any environmental risk linked to its suppliers of raw materials and manufacturing services who are called upon to adopt the Group Code of Ethics and Supplier Code of Conduct.
+Moncler pays particular attention to the environmental aspects involved in the conduct of its business, although its most significant environmental impacts are indirect.
+To this end, the Group has set out specific rules, processes, and control procedures to prevent and manage any environmental risks linked to its suppliers of raw materials and manufacturing services, which are required to adopt the Group's Code of Ethics and Supplier Code of Conduct.
 Compliance with the binding provisions contained in these documents is monitored through environmental audits carried out by specialised third parties.
-See also page 75.
+See also page 104.